Idowu-Adelekee/netisens-web-developm-ent-class-guide/React/intro.md

 e.)
 Virtual DOM
     Definition: A lightweight copy of the actual DOM.
     Benefits: Improves performance by minimizing direct DOM manipulations.
-    React’s Virtual DOM helps in making the UI rendering more efficient by updating only the necessary parts. f.)
+    React’s Virtual DOM helps in making the UI rendering more efficient by updating only the necessary parts., f.)
 Lifecycle Methods (Class Components)
     Examples: componentDidMount, shouldComponentUpdate, componentWillUnmount.
     Usage: Manage side effects and optimize performance.